waldronmatt/webexDashboard/README.md

 ## Acknowledgments

-Cisco php example code was used in the creation of this project: https://developer.cisco.com/site/webex-developer/develop-test/xml-api/sample-code/
+* Cisco php example code was used in the creation of this project: https://developer.cisco.com/site/webex-developer/develop-test/xml-api/sample-code/
+* AJAX code used to prevent form submission page reload and inject the results in bootstrap: https://learn.getgrav.org/forms/forms/how-to-ajax-submission